tiagomhrd/mnl/README.md

 static_assert(mnl::PSpace2D::D(7, 1) == 3);  // d/dy(x^2y) ~ x^2 = m_3
 ```

-We can find the index of the antiderivative with respect to some direction
+One can find the index of the antiderivative with respect to some direction
 ```cpp
 #include "mnl.hpp"
 // x is direction 0, y is direction 1